 - 2.1 The Food Standards Agency requires all food authorities to have a Food Safety Service Plan to ensure that national priorities and standards are addressed and delivered locally.
-The Framework Agreement on Local Authority Food Law Enforcement which provides guidance on Food Service Plans advises that they should be submitted to the relevant member forum for approval to ensure local transparency and accountability. - 2.2 The draft Food Safety Service Plan 2015/16 is attached at Annex A. - 2.3 The Licensing Committee will be reviewing progress against the objectives contained within the 2015/2016 Food Safety Service plan later in the year.
-The headlines are as follows: - a.
-The number of Food Businesses in the Borough which are "Broadly Compliant" with food hygiene law remains high at 95%.
-This figure is particularly good as there were 96 new businesses inspected over the course of the last year.
+The Framework Agreement on Local Authority Food Law Enforcement which provides guidance on Food Service Plans advises that they should be submitted to the relevant member forum for approval to ensure local transparency and accountability. - 2.2 The draft Food Safety Service Plan 2016/17 is attached at Annex A. - 2.3 The headlines are as follows: - a.
+The number of Food Businesses in the Borough which are "Broadly Compliant" with food hygiene law remains high at 97%.
+This figure is particularly good as there were approximately 50 new businesses inspected over the course of the last year. - Officers carried out 380 food safety interventions with 100% completed within the due date.
+All interventions completed were of the correct standard and quality.

-- b.
-Officers carried out 436 food safety interventions with 100% completed within the due date.
-All interventions completed were of the correct standard and quality. - c.
-We continue to support our two Primary Authority Partnerships (PAPs) with Exclusive Hotels, the owners of Pennyhill Hotel, and Krispy Kreme Doughnuts. - 2.4 In 2015/2016 the Council intends to build on the success of the Food Hygiene Rating System and maintain the proportion of food businesses which are "Broadly Compliant" with food hygiene laws to at or above 95%.
+- c.
+The Council continues to support its two Primary Authority Partnerships (PAPs) with Exclusive Hotels, the owners of Pennyhill Hotel, and Krispy Kreme Doughnuts. - 2.4 In 2016/17 the Council intends to build on the success of the Food Hygiene Rating System and maintain the proportion of food businesses which are "Broadly Compliant" with food hygiene laws to at or above 95%.